 21 Shocking Food Waste Facts and Statistics

 Based on studies there are several people in US that only wastes their food while there are many people all over the world that are suffering from hunger.
 There is almost 40 percent food in US that is not eaten and globally there are food wasted in a year that is four billion tons which is very alarming.
 In 2010, America has 33.79 million of food being wasted which can fill 91 times an Empire State Building.
 In the same year the discarded food is one of the largest components that reached the incinerators and landfills of solid waste in the municipality.
+Healthy eating behavior, zero waste, competent consumption of products - these are important and relevant issues even in our time.
+In fact, we need to learn how to consume properly so as not to throw away food, buy college term paper to read what methods should be involved when choosing or disposing of products so as not to harm nature so much.

 Each day, citizens of America waste too much food that can fill their rose bowl stadium which contains a 90,000 seat.
 Their country’s per capita has increased to 50 percent since 1974.
 If the Americans will have less food wasted that is only about 5 percent there could be a food left that’s enough to feed 4 million Americans.
 Having also less waste of 15 percent could feed 25 million Americans in a year.